 Thursday 18 March, 5:30 pm - 7pm

 What’s a museum for?
 What do you expect of the museum in your community and your nation?
-Is it a place of collections or one provides narratives about the people of that land?
-Does it expresses a national vision and history?
+Is it a place of collections or one that provides narratives about the people of that land?
+Does it express a national vision and history?
 Are there other roles it should have?
 And are such expectations fixed or do they change over time?

-Ken Gorbey: Before Te Papa, 1970 to 1983, Ken Gorbey was Director of Waikato Museum.
+Ken Gorbey: Before Te Papa, 1970 to 1983, Ken was Director of Waikato Museum.
 Afterwards he played a key role in the development of the Jewish Museum Berlin, drawing on his experiences at Te Papa.
 From 1985 to 1999 he had many different roles in establishing Te Papa, finally, as Director of Museum Projects, being responsible for the visitor experience.

-Member $25, Student $27, Non-member $30 (incl. refreshments and free parking)
+Member $25, Student $27, Non-member $30 (incl. a glass of wine and free parking)